 Doctor of Philosophy in Wildlife, Aquatic, and Wildlands Science and Management

 Attainment of a Ph.D. brings the expectation that the individual can serve as a faculty member or research scientist.
-Therefore, the Ph.D. candidate is generally involved in generation of original ideas, proposal writing, and funding negotiations.
+Therefore, the Ph.D. candidate is generally involved in generation of original ideas, proposal writing, data collection and analysis, and ultimately the lead author on publications.

 The doctoral graduate program is directed by a major professor and a graduate advisory committee.
 The major professor chairs the graduate committee.
 The major professor and student work closely together on all aspects of the student's graduate degree program.
 PhD students undergo a preliminary assessment (oral or written or both), define an original research problem, and write a detailed proposal.
 The proposal should consist of a title, a statement of the problem and rationale for gathering original research data, a statement of objectives including hypotheses to be tested, a review of the literature, and a detailed description of the design, data analysis, and procedures of the study.

-Ph.D. students are required to complete from 60 to 80 hours (exclusive of dissertation NRM 8000 credits) beyond the B.S. with at least 15 hours from outside the Department.
+Ph.D. students are reququired to complete 72 hours (exclusive of dissertation NRM 8000 credits) but may transfer as many as 30 hours from the institution granting their M.S degree, upon approval by the Graduate School.
 Only classes numbered above 5000 are acceptable for graduate credit.
-All Ph.D. students must complete one semester of teaching practicum (NRM 7210) and at least 1 experimental design class.
-No more than 6 hours of credit will be given for independent study (600X) or research (7000) classes.
+All Ph.D. students must complete one semester of teaching practicum (NRM 7210) and at least 1 Level II statistics class [Experimental Design (NRM 5403) or Advanced Biometry for Ecologists (NRM 6408) or Applied Regression and Least Squares Analysis (AAEC 5325)].
+No more than 6 hours of credit each will be given for independent study (600X) or research (7000) classes.

-Ph.D. candidates are also required to take a set of written (and possibly oral) comprehensive examinations prepared and conducted by the graduate committee.
+Ph.D. candidates are also required to take a set of written and oral comprehensive examinations prepared and conducted by the graduate committee.
 The purpose of these examinations is to determine whether or not a candidate possesses a depth of knowledge in their area of specialization, a breadth of knowledge in supporting areas, an understanding of the scientific method, and the ability to communicate knowledge in an organized and scholarly manner.